Necro (Street Fighter): Design

-Standing 174 cm (5 ft 8 in) tall, Necro is a hunched over man with a muscular body and long arms.
+Standing tall, Necro is a hunched over man with a muscular body and long arms.
 His body and eyes are entirely white, save for red sun markings on his shoulders.
 Additional red lines extend from the top of his head over his left eye, while another comes up from his lower jaw over his right eye.
 Necro is bald, while his nose is emphasized and extended.
 His outfit consists of purple rubber pants with a matching harness over his torso, with the knees emphasized while a codpiece covers his front.
 Similar bracers cover his lower arms, with a large circular piece at the wrist.
 A large metal brace surrounds his neck, held in place by large bolts.
 His tongue is pierced, something they wanted to emphasize.

 By comparison, Effie stands 152 cm (5 ft) tall, and is a blonde woman with her hair stylized in twintails with bangs over her eyes.
 Black makeup circles her eyes, while large red bows hold her hair in place and a red spiked choker surrounds her neck.
 Her outfit consists of a red rubber dress with spikes and a belt clasp at the bottom, while similar gloves and boots cover her hands and feet respectively.
 Originally she was going to have a tail, but they chose instead to give her a spiked rubbed dress to make things simpler for the art team.